RMC

 What is RMC good for?

-If you have neutron or X-ray diffraction data for disordered materials as liquids, or amorphous solid materials, and you are interested in their structure, then you can build 3-D structural models with RMC in good agreement with the experimental data.
-To learn more about RMC, visit the References page.
+If you have neutron, X-ray or electron diffraction data for disordered materials and you are interested in their structure, then you can build 3-D structural models with RMC in good agreement with the experimental data.

 RMC code provided here is not applicable for crystalline materials!